Using your ruby-webmock configuration for your local test service

 Automatische tests

-An article, posted almost 7 years ago filed in pragmatisch, bdd, tdd, development, failsafe, technisch ontwerp, programmeren, architectuur, schetsen, uitleg & testing.
+An article, posted more than 7 years ago filed in pragmatisch, bdd, tdd, development, failsafe, technisch ontwerp, programmeren, architectuur, schetsen, uitleg & testing.

 Eerder schreef ik al wat over technische schuld.
 Het niet hebben van automatische tests wordt vaak beschouwd als een technische schuld.